afqueiruga/afqueiruga.github.io/index.md

 The pageload animation is the Stable Diffusion inpainting process.
 The first frame is the initial random image, and each frame is one step of denoising towards the top-of-fold rendering.
 (The animation looks best on mobile.)
 [Inspect it here.](assets/full_screen_animation_iPhone12.mp4)

-The site icon is a heatmap of an ML weight matrix learning the 1D possion equation.
-You can see an explantion on my [research](research) page.
+The site icon is a heatmap of an ML weight matrix learning the 1D Poisson equation.
+You can see an explanation on my [research](research) page.

 <!--
 I research the quirks and failure modes of applying ML to scientific problems, to developing rigorous verification methods.
 And, applying the numerical methods to DL problems. -->